hashicorp/boundary/README.md

 will update your local UI assets.

+#### UI Build Troubleshooting

+UI assets are built within a Docker container.
+If you encounter issues with this build step, trying increasing memory and swap available to Docker.

 #### UI Development

 It would be impractical to rebuild the binary on every change when actively